aws-samples/step-functions-workflows-collection/PUBLISHING.md

-# How to Publish a Step Fucntions Workflow on [ServerlessLand](https://serverlessland.com/)
+# How to Publish a Step Functions Workflow on [ServerlessLand](https://serverlessland.com/)

 To submit a new workflow, or to make changes to existing code, follow the instructions below.